rafahoro1/waitr_be/README.md

 # waitr -BE

 ## What is this?
-This is an mplementation (back-end part) of the [https://github.com/WaitrInc/coding-challenge/blob/master/coding_challenge.md]()
+This is an implementation (back-end part) of the [https://github.com/WaitrInc/coding-challenge/blob/master/coding_challenge.md]()

 I choose to implement the 'Delivery Review Service' according to the spec in [https://github.com/WaitrInc/coding-challenge/blob/master/specs/delivery_reviews.yaml]()

-## How to run
+## Build & development
 As usual, first run **npm install** to install every dependency.

 Then you have several scripts:

+ - **npm run mock**: Add data to the DB (the DB will be dropped and re-created).
+Run first, so the DB has some data when you start the FrontEnd.
  - **npm start**: to start the server.
 Will listen on port 8000
- - **npm run mock**: to add mock data to the DB (necessary before the test).
-Note: the DB will be dropped and re-created.
- - **npm test**: to run the tests (you must run 'npm mock' at least once before, so the DB has the mock data in it).
+ - **npm test**: to run the tests (you must run 'npm mock' before, so the DB has the mock data in it).
  - **npm run cover**: to run test coverage

 About coverage: the only method that is not covered is "mongoose.connection.on('disconnected',...)".
 Every other method is